ColinBD/LED_climbing_wall/README.md

     sudo pip install adafruit-ws2801

 ## Connecting the LEDS
 You need to connect the LEDs to the GPIO pins on your Pi.
-Ensure your Pi is switched off when making these connections.
+Ensure your Pi is turned off when making these connections.

-Note: Your Pi may not be able to supply enough current so you might need to connect the 5V wire on your LEDs to an alternative  power supply if the supply from GPIO pin 2 proves insufficient.
+Note: Your Pi may not be able to supply enough current via GPIO pin 2 so you might need to connect the 5V wire on your LEDs to an alternative power supply.

 | **GPIO pin**  | **LED connection** |
 |---------------|--------------------|